Projection evolution and quantum spacetime: A quantum spacetime generated by a set of commuting mutiplication type position operators -- the quantum Minkowski spacetime

 where the normalization of the position states $\Ket{x}$ is given by $\BraKet{x}{x'}=\delta^4(x-x')$.

-In the relativistic case the situation is a bit more complicated because the simultaneity relation is observer dependent.
-One needs to notice, however, that the time operator is the zeroth component of the four-vector spacetime position operator (\ref{SpectrDecomSpcTOp}), which is a~covariant quantity with respect to the Poincar\'e group,
+The spectral decompositions (\ref{NonRelSimultEvents}) and (\ref{NonRelTimeOp}) allow to determine an ideal clock.
+However, the more realistic clocks should be described by POV measures.
+A good introduction to the discussion about clocks can be found in Refs.~\cite{th-rel-mech-a,th-rel-mech-b,th-montevideo} and references therein.
+We postpone this discussion to a future paper.

-This time operator is well determined for every observer but it cannot be considered a~standalone observable.
-It has always to be treated as a~part of the four-vector position operator $\hat{x}$.
+In the relativistic physics, the time operator is well determined only for a given observer but it cannot be considered a~standalone observable, as it is possible in the non-relativistic case.
+It always has to be treated as a~part of the four-vector position operator $\hat{x}$.